-Glacier Bay National Park and Preserve
+Glacier Bay Park and Preserve

-Wrangell-St. Elias National Park, Chitina
+Wrangell-St. Elias Park, Chitina

 Chugach State Park, Anchorage

-Kenai Fjords National Park
+Kenai Fjords park

-Misty Fjords National Monument
+Misty Fjords memorial

 Just 190 miles from the Siberian coast, Nome is most famous as the end of the Iditarod Trail.
 But it’s also home to active gold mines and wonderful backcountry roads across the tundra.
 It’s a fabulous place that blends the state’s gold rush history with Inupiat Eskimo culture and lots of unique wildlife.